By Hugh Stewart

 A less common American dance term.
 It is similar to a half ladies chain, but swaps the men instead of swapping the women.
 Starting from two facing couples the women do a half right hand turn, and then complete the turn after collecting the other man's right hand in their left.
 The men have to start moving before they get collected so the women can keep moving smoothly to do a full right hand turn.

-Typically in a longways set a working couple leads up round another couple (the posts) and back to where they started.
-The posts hold nearest hand with the working couple and help them round.
+Typically in a longways set a working couple leads up round another couple (the gate-posts) and back to where they started.
+The posts hold nearer hand with the working couple and help them round.
 In fact the posts should move backwards in a small circle so both dancers move the same distance, pivoting about their joined hands.
 It is important that the posts give enough weight to make their presence known, otherwise this figure degenerates into `working couple lead up and cast back to place', which takes too long.
 Usually this figure takes eight steps; show-offs can swing round twice instead of the official once (but you have to agree with the other dancer ahead of time).

 Two dancers walk round each other shoulder to shoulder gazing lovingly into each other's eyes.
 The first instruction I was given for a gipsy was to imagine a sixpence on the floor and the pair of us should walk round it as close as we could; the principle of this is sound, but years later someone had to ask me why I always stared at the floor in a gipsy when I had my partner so near.
 I have heard it described as "walk round touching noses with your partner, making full use of available space".

 You face your partner and pass your partner giving right hands.
 As you let go of your partner's hand you take the left hand of the person coming towards you, and pass them by the left.
 Keep on passing right and left alternately until told to stop.
 This will typically be when you meet your partner half way round a square set.